jaiarobotics/jaiabot-rootfs-gen/README.md

 sudo jaiabot-rootfs-gen/scripts/create_raspi_base_image.sh
 ```

-## VirtualBox image
+### VirtualBox image

-As an alternative to the Raspberry Pi image, an `amd64` virtual machine can be created for use with VirtualBox by running
+As an alternative to the Raspberry Pi image, an `amd64` virtual machine (.ova) can be created for use with VirtualBox by running

 ```
 sudo jaiabot-rootfs-gen/scripts/create_raspi_base_image.sh --virtualbox
 ```